MaskPlague/ESLifier/README.md

 # For Users
 ## User Manual
 Notes:
 - If you use MO2 then, add ESLifier.exe as an executable and launch it through MO2.
-If you want to keep ESLifier's data separate per instance then it will need to be either installed as a mod or have the exe in separate folders per instance.
+If you want to keep ESLifier's data separate per instance then you will need to have copies of the exe in separate folders per instance.
 - If you have put many of your mod files into BSAs then this program may be much less effective.
 - Almost every element in the program has a tooltip that is activated by hovering over it.
 - When the README says "select" it refers to directly clicking the text of the item, not clicking the check box.